Shyamala Goli: Palk Strait expedition

-Shyamala then attempted to swim the 30 mile long Palk Strait in March 2020.
+Syamala then applied to swim the 30 mile long Palk Strait in March 2020.
 She was all set and well prepared to swim across the Palk Strait but she had to postpone it due to the COVID-19 pandemic.
 On 8 March 2020, just a day prior to her scheduled expedition, Government of Sri Lanka implemented nationwide island wide lockdown.

-However exactly a year later, Shyamala began her second attempt of swimming across the Palk Strait with the support of Indian High Commissioner and Sri Lanka High Commissioner.
-On 19 March 2021, Shyamala successfully swam across Palk Strait for 13 hours and 43 minutes starting her journey at 4.15am from Talaimannar, Sri Lanka to Arichalmunai, India.
+However exactly a year later, Syamala began her attempt of swimming across the Palk Strait with the support of Indian High Commissioner and Sri Lanka High Commissioner.
+On 19 March 2021, Syamala successfully swam across Palk Strait for 13 hours and 43 minutes starting her journey at 4.15am from Talaimannar, Sri Lanka to Arichalmunai, India.
 She completed the journey at Indian local time 5.30 pm.
-She revealed that she faced breathing difficulties during the last five hours of the expedition.
-During the expedition, she was accompanied by a 14-member crew including a doctor and observers from the Swimming Federation of India.
+She revealed that she faced very rough conditions in the Arabian sea difficulties during the last five hours of the expedition.
+During the expedition, she was accompanied by a 13-member crew including a doctor and observers from the Swimming Federation of India.
 She began her preparation and training to complete the Palk Strait feat in November 2020 after taking break due to the COVID-19 pandemic.
-She trained at the Sports Authority of Telangana State Swimming Pool at Gachibowli for the Palk Strait expedition.
+She trained at SR Swimming Pool at Miyapur for the Palk Strait expedition.

 She became only the second woman swimmer as well as thirteenth swimmer in the world to have crossed the Palk Strait and first person from Telangana to have achieved the milestone.
 It was reported that she was inspired to swim the Palk Strait after reading about the successful expeditions by swimmers when swimming across the English Channel.